Energy Business and Finance, B.S.

 Program Description

-The major in Energy Business and Finance, offered jointly by the College of Earth and Mineral Sciences and the Smeal College of Business, combines training in business, economics, finance, and the physical sciences with a core of courses focusing on energy and related industries.
-The major helps students prepare for careers in the energy industry, as well as financial institutions, nonprofit groups, and international organizations dealing with energy issues.
+The major in Energy Business and Finance, offered by the College of Earth and Mineral Sciences, combines training in business, economics, finance, and the physical sciences with a core of courses focusing on energy and related industries.
+The EBF major opens the door to becoming involved in the opportunities and challenges of the energy sector, both in corporations and in policymaking positions.
+The innovative multi-disciplinary courses of study prepare students for careers in the energy industry, as well as financial institutions, nonprofit groups, and international organizations dealing with energy issues.
 The curriculum also provides a strong base for further study in business, economics, law, and social sciences.

 What is Energy Business and Finance?